wieden-kennedy/autoscalebot/README.md

 ---------------------------

 1. ```pip install heroku-web-autoscale```, and add it to your `requirements.txt`
 2. Create a settings file somewhere in your `PYTHON_PATH`.
 We typically call it `autoscale_settings.py`, but you can call it whatever you like.
-3. Set these settings for your app, as well as any optional tuning settings.
+3. Set `AUTOSCALE_SETTINGS` settings for your app, as well as any optional tuning settings.
 See autoscale_settings.py.dist for an example.

-    ```python
-    HEROKU_APP_NAME = "my-app-name"
-    HEROKU_API_KEY = "1234567890abcdef1234567890abcdef"
-    ```

 4. Add autoscale to your `Procfile`:

     ```